2.1 Upper Extremity Conditions & PTA Interventions

 Rotator Cuff Repair (RCR) Post-Op

-Most surgeons use an immobilization sling for 4-6 weeks.
-Early progression depends on tear size, tissue quality, and fixation.
-A typical timeline:
+Most surgeons immobilize the shoulder in a sling for 4-6 weeks.
+Progression speed depends on tear size, tissue quality, and fixation strength.
+A representative timeline:

 PhaseWeeksPTA-Implemented InterventionKey Precaution

-I: Maximum protection0-6Sling, pendulums, passive range of motion (PROM) in safe arcs, scapular settingNo active shoulder motion; no resisted internal/external rotation (IR/ER)
+I: Maximum protection0-6Sling, pendulums, PROM in safe arcs, scapular settingNo active shoulder motion; no resisted internal/external rotation (IR/ER)

-II: Active motion6-12Active-assisted range of motion (AAROM) to active range of motion (AROM), scapular stabilizers, light isometricsNo lifting >1-2 lb; avoid combined extension + IR (anterior capsule stress)
+II: Active motion6-12Active-assisted ROM (AAROM) to AROM, scapular stabilizers, light isometricsNo lifting >1-2 lb; avoid combined extension + IR (anterior capsule stress)

-III: Strengthening12-16Resisted IR/ER in scapular plane, prone Y/T/W, closed-chain at wallWatch for pain >3/10 with resistance
+III: Strengthening12-16Resisted IR/ER in scapular plane, prone Y/T/W, closed-chain at wallPain >3/10 with resistance signals overload

 IV: Return-to-activity16-24+Plyometrics, sport- or job-specific drillsSurgeon clearance required for overhead loading